What's in it for you

 User Content Analytics will grant you more control in analyzing how user-generated content provides value in closing deals.
 Also, you will have access to these personalized files that reps use to tailor their specific sales conversations.
 This will give insight into your users' Personalize tab to better understand what customized content matters to your reps.
 It also allows you access to view this personalized collateral straight from the Online Platform.

-When you navigate to the User Content Analytics tab, you will have the option to select a User Group.
-If you do not select one, it will default to All Users.
+When you navigate to the User Content Analytics tab, you will have the option to select a User Group and sort content by Asset Origin.
+If you do not select one group, it will default to All Users.
+If you don't select the origin of the content, Personal Content or Edited Marketing Content, it will show the information for the whole user content.
 This initial page will provide a Usage Summary.
 This usage summary is not scoped to a period but provides a snapshot of that moment in time for three different things:

 - Summary metrics outlining usage of the Personalized tab and My Files